Save A Family Plan

 About Save A Family Plan:

-Founded in 1965, Save a Family Plan (SAFP) is a Canadian-based international charity that raises funds for Save a Family Plan India.
-SAFP reduces inequality and poverty by working with impoverished families in rural India.
-It empowers families by supporting the creation of small businesses to avoid foreign aid dependency and to create a sustainable economy.
-SAFP works through its 40 NGO partners and its 2,000 field-level action teams.
+Founded in 1965, Save a Family Plan (SAFP) is a Canadian-based charity that raises funds for Save a Family Plan India.
+SAFP works to help its partner families and communities in rural India overcome poverty.
 SAFP’s core program is its Family Development program.
-It also runs Disaster Management and Special Projects programs.
+It also runs a Community Development program.

 My anchor